AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 Transmitting the \emph{hashes} of headers, only, reduces the effective size of simplex-blocks[^sb-size] from $b$ to $\sim b \cdot (\frac{g + B_h}{2B_h})$, where $g$ is the size of the relevant digest in bytes.
 For $g=32; B_h=112$, this reduces effective block size to $\sim 0.643 b$ --- an improvement of $\sim 35\%$.

-\todo{ensure we've covered what a 'PoRs root' is, and that we're assuming a miner is tracking the entire PoR graph so it can be reconstructed easily}
+\todo{**** ensure we've covered what a 'PoRs root' is, and that we're assuming a miner is tracking the entire PoR graph so it can be reconstructed easily}

 [^sb-size]: Assuming those blocks dedicate 50% capacity to transactions, and 50% to reflected headers (without PoRs).